Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Case study and `Dragon Kings'

-that is typically used for modeling extremes in both natural and social sciences: earthquake energies, the df of runs of stock prices, claims in non-life insurance, etc. \cite{Embrechts,Mitzenmacher04,NewmanMEJ05,Sornette2006}.
-Simply put, the logarithm of a Pareto tail is an Exponential tail, and thus these models are connected.

-The Pareto df is unique in that it is scale invariant \cite{DubrulleGranerSor98,LesneLaq11}, suggesting that events of all sizes -- including extremely large ones -- are generated by a single mechanism operating at different scales.
-This feature allows this single (simple) df to represent a broad range of event sizes.
-Thus, if a phenomenon is scale invariant, then extreme events are not predictable as there is nothing to distinguish these events from their smaller siblings, other than their resultant size.
-This reasoning has been advanced to explain the extreme difficulties in forecasting large earthquakes \cite{Gelleretal1997}: according to the approximate scale invariance of the Gutenberg-Richter law, large earthquakes are just earthquakes that started small... and did not stop growing.
+The Pareto distribution is unique in that it is scale invariant \citep{DubrulleGranerSor98,LesneLaq11}, suggesting that events of all sizes -- including extremely large ones -- are generated by a single mechanism operating at different scales.
+This feature allows this single parsimonious distribution function to generate a broad range of event sizes.
+Thus, if a phenomenon is scale invariant, then extreme events are not predictable and there is nothing anomalous about them as there is nothing to distinguish these events from their smaller siblings, other than their resultant size.
+This reasoning has been advanced to explain the extreme difficulties in forecasting large earthquakes \citep{Gelleretal1997}: according to the approximate scale invariance of the Gutenberg-Richter law, large earthquakes are just earthquakes that started small... and did not stop growing.